Build your skills and knowledge with free access 24/7

 This curated collection includes off-the-shelf courses and course series, books recommended by the continuous improvement team, videos, and resources developed and housed by the continuous improvement team on their SharePoint site.

 This series of courses was developed by the Department of Judicial Administration training team to train their employees on the internal database.

-This series of courses was developed through a collaboration between the Human Resources Division and the Business Resource Center to train employees on Oracle products used across King County.
+This series of courses was developed through a collaboration between the Department of Human Resources and the Business Resource Center to train employees on Oracle products used across King County.

 Create a Learning Program for Your Employees

 If you’re a manager, director, or human resources professional that wants to direct employees to or assign a series of learning resources, we can create a targeted learning program.